stalyn314/Thin_Section/README.md

 ## Reference Repository

-This repository is a modification of the [Image-Captioning](https://github.com/TomatoFT/Image-Captioning) repository, , in turn, is based on the work by Nain, A. (2021) in *Image captioning* (Code examples-Computer Vision).
+This repository is a modification of the [Image-Captioning](https://github.com/TomatoFT/Image-Captioning) repository, which in turn is based on the work by Nain, A. (2021) in *Image captioning* (Code examples-Computer Vision).
 The source code is available at: [https://keras.io/examples/vision/image_captioning/](https://keras.io/examples/vision/image_captioning/).

 Adjustments and improvements have been made to tailor it to the specific needs of this project.